typedb/typedb-docs/02-clients/00-clients.md

 mask network round-trip costs and increases your throughput.
 For example, if you are performing 10 match queries in a transaction, it's best to send them all to the server _before_ iterating over any of their answers.

-Queries that return answers, such as [match](../0001-typedb/02-dev/03-match.md), return them as Futures, Streams or Iterators depending on the language.
+Queries that return answers, such as [get](../0001-typedb/02-dev/05-read.md#get-query), return them as Futures, Streams or Iterators depending on the Client used and the query type.
 These can then be awaited, or iterated, to retrieve the answers as they are computed.

 <div class="note">
 [Important]